AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

 class record also implement the concept of final classes, which is a class not deriveable.
 There are two advantages of final classes:

 - In terms of design, this makes it clear that this class is not intended to be derived.
-It's ofen the case where derivation is used just to have a class in a given framework but isn't prepared to be itself modified.
+It's often the case where derivation is used just to have a class in a given framework but isn't prepared to be itself modified.
 - A very significant one: a final class is effectively a definite type.
 As a result, it can be stored on the stack or as a component, calls to a view of a final class are not dispatching (the target is statically known).